dernewt/Kata-Supermarket/ReadMe.md

 There are no right or wrong answers in these kata: the benefit comes from the process, not from the result.

 Posted by Dave Thomas (@PragDave) Dec 29th, 2013

+# Implemenation Thoughts

+Yet to be implemented ideas or things that don't sit right.

+## Recepit

+Some way to make a recipt that documents Cart.Cost

+## Discounts per Item

+A way to track when a discount is applied to an item to stop double discounts, may also help the Receipt problem.

+## Money file growth

+Is the Money file too big?
+Has 3 classes.

+## TestCart is implementation test

+Many of the tests in TestCart really need to explode into unit tests of the actual parts that make up Cost.